🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Affiliate disclosure: As an Amazon Associate I earn from qualifying purchases.
 Product links go to Amazon.com (US) or Amazon.ca (Canada), detected automatically from your location.
 This does not affect the price you pay.
 Privacy Policy

 Most QR code tools generate one code at a time.
-That is fine for a single website link.
-It becomes a bottleneck the moment you need 50 table codes for a restaurant, 200 asset tags for a warehouse, or 500 unique campaign URLs for a print run.
+That works for a single website link.
+It becomes a bottleneck when you need 50 table codes for a restaurant, 200 asset tags for a warehouse, or 500 unique campaign URLs for a print run.
 BatchPrintGTIN's batch QR generator reads a CSV or Excel file and produces a separate QR code for every row — packaged as a ZIP of image files or a print-ready multi-page PDF.
 Free, no sign-up, no watermarks, no server uploads.

 📷 Ready to generate?
 Open the QR Code Generator and switch to the Batch tab.
 Upload your CSV, select your column, choose a QR type, and download.
 The full workflow takes under two minutes.